 \subsection{Foreground removal implementation}

 To perform a constrained NILC on the simulated observational sky maps, there is still a key issue to be solved, which is how to obtain the mixing matrix $\mathbf{A}$ in equation \eqref{eq:CILC_weights}.
 Generally speaking, the term $\mathbf{A}$ encodes the emission law of the foreground.
 Based on the current understanding of the foreground model, only synchrotron radiation and thermal dust emission can contribute polarization signal.
 From the synchrotron and dust model equations \eqref{eq:sync_model} and \eqref{eq:dust_model}, it appears that we need to know these three parameters $\beta_{\rm s}, \beta_{\rm d}$ and $T_{\rm d}$ in advance.

 In our implementation, the parameter $T_{\rm d}$ is fixed to be $19.6$~K according to the results of Planck\cite{Planck:2013ltf}.
-As for $\beta_{\rm s}$ and $\beta_{\rm d}$, we use a data-driven approach to fit the values of these two parameters at each pixel using $8\ (frequency\ channel) \times3\ (T, Q, U)$ observed temperature and polarization sky maps.
+As for $\beta_{\rm s}$ and $\beta_{\rm d}$, We will fit them from the observational intensity and polarization sky maps.
+The fitting is based on three assumptions: 1.
+The foreground emission is dominated by large-scale signals.
+2. The spectral indices of any foreground components modeled by power-law change very little on small scales.
+3. The frequency dependence of foreground emission is the same for both intensity and polarization signals.
+We fit the values of these two parameters at each pixel using the $8\ (frequency\ channel) \times3\ (T, Q, U)$ observed sky map.
 The model at each pixel $p$ is